betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 It also has to state concepts, relationships, and common usage patterns clearly enough for software systems to use them.

 In VTK, that difference shows up quickly.
-If the documentation clearly says what a class does, what kind of object it is, what it takes as input, what it produces, and where it fits in the visualization pipeline, AI-assisted tools have a much better chance of producing something useful.
+If the documentation clearly says what a class does, what role it plays in the software, what it takes as input, what it produces, and where it fits in the visualization pipeline, AI-assisted tools have a much better chance of producing something useful.
 If that information is scattered, left implicit, or described inconsistently, the answer may still sound convincing while getting important details wrong.

 ## What to do differently